 CyberGhost has long been one of the top VPNs on the market, highly recommended for its ability to unblock streaming platforms and its powerful Windows app.

 However, a recent change in ownership has raised red flags among users regarding its privacy and security policy.

-Find out if these concerns are justified and also explore this VPN’s main features in this review.
+Find out if these concerns are justified and also explore the main features in this Cyberghost vpn review.

 Whichever VPN you choose, there’s a certain trade-off involved—you have to sacrifice some speed to get privacy.
 We tested CyberGhost’s performance with our 200Mbps symmetrical connection.

 Overall, the average speed drop across all server distances was around 30%, which is on par with all the top VPN providers.